 Showing 1-4 of 4 Results

 Ph.D.
 Student in Computational and Mathematical Engineering, admitted Autumn 2016

-BioI am a first year PhD student in the Institute for Computational and Mathematical Engineering (ICME), interested in numerical linear solvers for PDEs.
+BioI am a third year PhD student at the Institute for Computational and Mathematical Engineering (ICME), interested in numerical linear solvers for PDEs.
 Prior joining to Stanford, I have studied at Nazarbayev University in Astana, Kazakhstan.
 I was born and raised in Kazakhstan.

 Professor of Energy Resources Engineering

 Current Research and Scholarly InterestsCurrent research activities include: (1) modeling unstable miscible and immiscible flows in heterogeneous formations, (2) developing multiscale formulations and scalable linear/nonlinear solution algorithms for multiphase flow in large-scale subsurface systems, and (3) developing stochastic approaches for quantifying the uncertainty associated with predictions of subsurface flow performance.